top of page

 Tithes/Compelled Giving: Yes; The church has offering boxes and plays an "offering song" weekly

-Financial Transparency: No; There is no publicaly available financial information on Apologia Church, nor is the church willing to share financial information with non-members; it is unknown whether they share any meaningful financial information with their members, but when we asked, we were met with mockery and hostility.
+Financial Transparency: No; There is no publicly available financial information on Apologia Church, nor is the church willing to share financial information with non-members.
+It's unknown whether they share any meaningful financial information with their members, but when we asked, we were met with mockery and hostility.
+Apologia Church operates as an unincorporated entity, leveraging IRS exemptions for churches under Section 508(c)(1)(A), which means it is not required to file Form 990 returns, resulting in zero public disclosure of revenue, expenses, or fund allocation.
+This opacity can also be seen in Apologia Church's affiliated ministries:

 Baptism Required: Unknown; While it appears to be a regular practice, it is unclear whether the church requires baptism for membership.